-- Checked our website regularly (www.RKA141.org) for updates? - Registered and checked NYCSA - Filled out and submitted your Emergency Contact Card (available in Spanish as well).
+- Fill out and submit your Emergency Contact Card (available in Spanish as well).
 This is how we can communicate with you.
-It's very important to have your updated telephone number and email, this can be updated in NYCSA - Filled out the Family Income Inquiry form: (even if your child does not eat school lunch, please complete)
+It's very important to have your updated telephone number and email, this can be updated in NYCSA - Fill out the Family Income Inquiry form: (even if your child does not eat school lunch, please complete)